hansemannn/titanium-aws/README.md

 for productional use.

 ## Features
-The following sub-frameworks *can* be exposed:
+The following sub-frameworks can be exposed (marked ❎ are implemented):
 - [x] AWSCore.framework
 - [ ] AWSAutoScaling.framework
 - [ ] AWSCloudWatch.framework